ptomulik/testmd/README.md

 * *spec/unit/puppet/shared_behaviours/ptomulik/vash/validator.rb*
 * *spec/unit/puppet/shared_behaviours/ptomulik/vash.rb*

-Let's begin with a simple class, that should have hash functionality, basically let it be simply:
+Let's begin with a simple example.
+Say, we want to verify, that our new class:

 ```ruby
 class MyHash < Hash
 end
 ```

+has all the functionality of standars `Hash`.

 We may use `Vash::Hash` shared example to verify, that our class behaves as hash should: